 From the mid-1990s the responsible Government agency, the then Department of Conservation and Land Management (then DEC, then PAW, then DBCA), came under increasing stress in its attempts to meet its fire management programs.
 These problems were comprehensively examined in the Muller report (see the Naturebase.wa.gov.au website for a downloadable version).
 Muller found that major improvements were necessary to avoid large scale fire disasters.

 While water bombers can be very useful in slowing down a wildfire while it is small, they are not a substitute for ground forces.
-They are extremely expensive, especially large helicopters, and probably would not stand up well in a rigorous cost-benefit analysis.
+They are extremely expensive, especially large helicopters, and do not stand up well in a rigorous cost-benefit analysis (see the report by the Bushfire Cooperative Research Centre which can be seen at 0912_aerial_firenote_lowres.
 However, they do make good media copy and they do enable politicians to grandstand that they are doing something aggressive about bushfires.
 Such people lose sight of the fact that under severe weather conditions, when fire disasters do occur, aircraft are ineffective.
 During the 2003 Canberra firestorm, all aircraft were grounded by smoke and high winds.

 Worse still, we have a situation where people who are engaged in fighting bushfires are held up as examples of heroism (which they undoubtedly are!), but the efforts of those who attempt to prevent bushfires by fuel reduction burning are vilified as careless vandals when something goes wrong with a burn, or they inadvertently put smoke over an urban area.
 This situation is all the more galling when past experience teaches us that we need never have large bushfires at all, if the lessons of the past are put into practice.